Kitsault Molybdenum Mine, British Columbia, Canada

 Run-of-mine ore will be crushed and sent to the stockpile.
 From the stockpile, the ore will be sent to a semi-autogenous grind (SAG) mill.
 Crushed ore from the SAG mill will be passed over a vibrating screen, which will separate out larger ore pieces.
 These pieces will be sent to the pebble crusher for further crushing.

-A discharge screen is used to separate any coarse material which is sent to a cyclone pack where it is crushed in a ball mill.
-From the cyclone pack, the crushed ore is sent to the rougher-scavenger bulk flotation circuit where molybdenite and some pyrite is recovered.
+A discharge screen will separate any coarse material, which will be sent further to a cyclone pack where it will be crushed in a ball mill.
+From the cyclone pack, the crushed ore will be sent to the rougher-scavenger bulk flotation circuit where molybdenite and some pyrite will be recovered.

-The concentrate from the rougher circuit passes through a series of cleaning steps and the final concentrate is sent to the thickener.
+The concentrate from the rougher circuit will pass through a series of cleaning steps and the final concentrate will be sent to the thickener.

-After thickening, the concentrate is sent to the leaching circuit where it is treated with hydrochloric acid.
-Leached material is filtered, washed and dried before being shipped.
+After thickening, the concentrate will be sent to the leaching circuit where it will be treated with hydrochloric acid.
+Leached material will be filtered, washed and dried before being shipped.

-Tailings from the rougher circuit are sent to the de-pyritisation flotation and will either be used for dam construction or discharged into the tailings management facility.
-The facility is designed to enable secure disposal of 233Mt of tailings, which can be expanded up to 300Mt
+Tailings from the rougher circuit will be sent to the de-pyritisation flotation and will either be used for dam construction or discharged into the tailings management facility.
+The facility is designed to enable secure disposal of 233Mt of tailings, which can be expanded up to 300Mt.